 I realised this too whilst taking the London Underground.
 Everyone says how rammed and busy it is.
 How they wished there was more space.
 I realised that it’s because we’re so used to looking for something.
 We’re always keeping our minds and lives active.
 We’re always looking for something solid.
 And this habit causes us to feel mentally cluttered in our already busy lives.
 I decided instead to look for nothing – look for the absence on the train platform, and realised there was in fact more space in the tunnel than there were things and people.

 Another example is that during my train journey, my mind is the prisoner to my mobile phone.
 I stare the screen, playing some games or reading the news.
 But when I so happen to lift my head and look at the views passing by the window, my mind suddenly feels clear and everything seems spacious.

 The labour I placed in to clearing the shed paid off as I found the previous owner had left a beautiful wooden deck chair.
 I decided to stop being a prisoner of the many items and busy schedules around me.
 It was a Sunday and I had an hour to spare.
 I set out the deck chair and did nothing.
 I enjoyed the sun, the wind, the colours of life around me and the sound of the birds.

 There is space all around us and within us.
 It’s a matter of where we place our attention.
 Are we always searching for something?
 Because if we are, chances are that’s what we’ll notice more and ultimately what we will find if we place our will behind it.
-So no matter where we are, if we need to take a break, maybe we should look for nothing.
+So no matter where we are, if we need space and to take a break, maybe we should look for nothing.
 There, we’ll notice a vast amount of space beside the very something we’re usually looking at.